MyGitHubSite/Udacity-CarND-Project2-Traffic-Sign-Classifier/writeup.md

 #### C. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

+My starting point for an architecture was the Le-Net architecture, which I modified.

 To train the model, I used various model acrchitectures and hyperparameters to find a "best" solution for validation accuracy.

 In all cases I used a batch size of 128 and Adam optimization.
 The results of my model runs for validation accuracy are summarized in the table below:

 #### Validation Accuracy: